Little Mary Mixup (in Dutch), by R. M. Brinkerhoff

 'Little Mary Mixup' also appeared in Dutch magazine De Humorist around 1941, translated as 'Willy Weetal's Wederwaardigheden'.

-He created his only comic strip, 'Little Mary Mixup' in 1917.
-This comic about a mischievous little girl evolved as time went by.
+Brinkerhoff created his only comic strip, 'Little Mary Mixup' in 1917, launched on 2 January of that year.
+This gag comic about a mischievous little girl evolved as time went by.
 By wartime, Little Mary had grown up and even joined the fight against the Nazis.
 R. M. Brinkerhoff was an allround artist, a painter, illustrator and writer of several books.
 He had a passion for the sea, owning several yachts and even an island (Brinkerhoff Island in Maine).
 He died in Minneapolis in 1958.
-His son, Robert Brinkerhoff Jr., also drew a comic strip, called 'Hagen, Fagin and O'Toole'.

 Little Mary Mixup and the Grocery Robbers, by R. M. Brinkerhoff 1940